cake-cutter/cakes/README.md

 # Example cakes

 Example cakes for [cakes.run](https://cakes.run/).
 These cakes are also published.
-So you just straight up run them
+So you can just straight up cut them